Endorfinn-Lab/osu-folder/README.md

 # osu-folder
-for now just a deleter
+for now just a deleter, its filtered by keycount